Private or Customised Departures

 day 7: B, BL

-*During Shoulder Season (October and April) the boat trip to Glacier Grey may be cancelled as the boat requires a minimum of 8 passengers to sail, which might not be reached in some cases.
+*During Low & Shoulder Season (September, October and April) the boat trip to Glacier Grey may be cancelled as the boat requires a minimum of 8 passengers to sail, which might not be reached in some cases.
 If this is the case we will plan an alternative excursion in the Park.

 **If refugios are unavailable, alternative accommodation will be provided in tents with prior notice.